-This Master of Science in Justice and Public Safety is offered in the School of Sciences for students interested in professional careers in the justice and public safety field.
+The Master of Science in Justice and Public Safety is offered in the School of Sciences for students interested in professional careers in the justice and public safety field.
 This program, similar in many respects to the Public Administration Program, prepares personnel for leadership roles with the police, courts, corrections, and other justice and public safety agencies.

-The Master of Science in Psychology (MSPG) degree is offered by Auburn University at Montgomery through its Department of Psychology.
+The Master of Science in Psychology degree is offered through the School of Sciences.
 The major objective of the degree is to produce persons trained at the intermediate level by providing advanced instruction in academic and applied psychology to those students desiring to acquire psychological knowledge and skill for purposes of community program services delivery and management.